vertica/VerticaPy/docs/source/user_guide_full_stack_dblink_integration.rst

 Conclusion
 -----------

-With the combination of Verticapy and ``DBLINK``, we can now work with multiple datasets stored in different databases.
+With the combination of VerticaPy and ``DBLINK``, we can now work with multiple datasets stored in different databases.
 We can work simultaneously with external tables, Vertica tables, and Pandas DataFrame in a **single query**!
 There is no need to materialize the table before use because it's all taken care of in the background.

 The cherry on the cake is the ease-of-use that is enabled by VerticaPy and its Python-like syntax.